wp-plugins/woocommerce-abandoned-cart/readme.txt

 Please ensure you have followed the instructions in "Email Sending Setup" right above this FAQ.
 Additionally, if you have the PRO version, please verify that you have selected "Enable abandoned cart notifications" option in Settings.
 With this option turned off, the abandoned carts are recorded, but emails are not sent.

+= Where can I find the documentation on how to setup the plugin? =

+The documentation can be found **[here](https://www.tychesoftwares.com/woocommerce-abandon-cart-plugin-documentation/ "WooCommerce Abandoned Cart Pro")**.
+The Lite version is a subset of the Pro version, so the same documentation can be used to refer for the Lite version of the plugin.

 == Screenshots ==

 1. Lists all Abandoned Orders.